CUH Logo

 Some patients will also need to have an examination under anaesthetic (EUA) This will be explained to you by your doctor if it is thought we need more information about the tumour.

-It is not possible to consider radical trachelectomy when your tumour is bigger than two centimetres (2cm) or there are areas where there is suspicious shadowing on the imaging.
+It is not usual practice to consider radical trachelectomy when your tumour is bigger than two centimetres (2cm) or there are areas where there is suspicious shadowing on the imaging.

 The operation